 10. The Military Revolution: Military Innovation and the Rise of the West, 1500-1800 (Cambridge, UK, l988) 62.

 11. Differences in accounting procedures, and the difficulty in measuring what is, in fact, military expenditure, or simply pensions to local nobles, make it impossible to go beyond speculation on this point.
 See R. Doucet, Les Institutions de la France au XVIe siècle (Paris, 1948), II, 596-607.

-12. Rodriguez-Salgado's summary phrase: 'If we look to the origins of the empire, it is evident that defence had always been a source of unity--indeed the key to the sovereign's ability to tap the resources of all his possessions,' is also certrainly true of monarchies other than the Spanish.
+12. Rodriguez-Salgado's summary phrase: 'If we look to the origins of the empire, it is evident that defense had always been a source of unity--indeed the key to the sovereign's ability to tap the resources of all his possessions,' is also certainly true of monarchies other than the Spanish.
 Rodriguez-Salgado, The Problem of Empire..."
 438

 13. M. Antoine, Louis XV (Paris, 1990), 602-604.